 The University of California announced on Monday (July 25) the recipients of the UC Cures for Alzheimer’s Disease Initiative awards, which were created to accelerate the development of promising Alzheimer’s disease research by UC scientists.
 The initiative focuses on cutting-edge projects primed for clinical trial.

-The two projects selected — one led by UC Irvine and the other by UC San Francisco — will be awarded $1 million annually over two years.
+The two projects selected — one led by UC Irvine and the other by UC San Francisco — will be awarded $1 million annually for two years.
 Conducted in partnership with the Alzheimer’s Disease Cooperative Study at UC San Diego, the projects are expected to launch clinical trials sometime in the next year.

 “As a premier public research university with dedicated faculty and a wealth of resources, we are uniquely positioned to take on the seemingly insurmountable challenge of Alzheimer’s disease,” said UC President Janet Napolitano, who committed $4 million to establish the initiative.
 “These impressive projects focus our efforts on finding effective treatments for one of the most terrible, pervasive diseases of our time.”